militaovitor01/militaovitor01/README.md

 <hr>

 - 👨‍💻 I’m currently studying Computer Science at PUC Minas
-- ☕ Learning and Studying Java, C#, Flutter, and some other interesting things
+- ☕ Learning and Studying React, Node, Java, Flutter, and some other interesting things
 - ⚡ Looking for my first opportunity in the technology area #OpenToWork

 <hr>